 - Abuse or bullying in the workplace or school

 - A debilitating health issue or chronic illness

 - Being a victim of discrimination or sexism

 Think about whether one or more of these factors are present in your life.
 Then examine their effect on your ability to feel motivated.

 Fighting Depression One Step at a Time

 Rekindling motivation is one of the most crucial steps in fighting depression.
 You can supplement the effort by working with a therapist and living a healthy lifestyle.
-For in-depth advice on coping with every aspect of depression, read this piece about how to treat and deal with the condition.
+For in-depth advice on coping with every aspect of depression, read this piece about which mental health treatment is right for you and how to deal with the condition.

 - Zhang, F. F., Peng, W., Sweeney, J. A., Jia, Z. Y., & Gong, Q. Y. (2018).
 Brain structure alterations in depression: Psychoradiological evidence.
 CNS neuroscience & therapeutics, 24(11), 994–1003. https://doi.org/10.1111/cns.12835.
 Accessed November 30, 2021

 - Goal-setting.
 Goal-setting | Depression Center | Michigan Medicine. https://www.depressioncenter.org/toolkit/i-want-stay-mentally-healthy/goal-setting.
 Accessed November 30, 2021.